andreaszabari/Join-Meet-Us/doc/manual-install.md

         proxy_set_header Host $http_host;
     }
     # external_api.js must be accessible from the root of the
-    # installation for the electron version of Jitsi Meet to work
+    # installation for the electron version of Meet to work
     # https://github.com/jitsi/jitsi-meet-electron
     location /external_api.js {
         alias /srv/jitsi-meet/libs/external_api.min.js;